Arsonists Get All the Girls

 Arsonists Get All the Girls is an American metalcore band from Santa Cruz, California.
 Founded in 2005, the band was noted for taking influence from varying genres, particularly in their early years for fusing deathcore with various electronic music influences while the band employed dual keyboardists.
-They were previously signed to Century Media Records and have released five full-length studio albums: Hits from the Bow, The Game of Life, Portals, Motherland, and Listen to the Color.
+They were previously signed to Century Media Records and have released five studio albums: Hits from the Bow, The Game of Life, Portals, Motherland, and Listen to the Color.

 History

 Arsonists Get All the Girls was founded in Santa Cruz, California, in 2005.
 The band first wanted to develop a sound similar to Horse the Band.

 In November 2007, bassist Patrick Mason died of alcohol poisoning.

 Arsonists Get All the Girls toured with Darkest Hour, Carnifex, and Bleeding Through, among others, in the Thrash and Burn European Tour 2009 in April and May 2009.
 The band was also scheduled to support It Dies Today on a North American tour in October 2009 but It Dies Today were denied access into Canada.

 Their vocalist Cameron Reed left and was replaced by Jared Monnette.
 Reed returned as a guest vocalist alongside other founding vocalist Remi Rodberg on their fifth studio album, Listen To The Color which was released on August 1, 2013.